 Regulations & Licenses

-Be certain to read through and follow the NPS Regulations on wildlife fishing.
+Be certain to follow the NPS Regulations on wildlife fishing.
 You can check these regulations by Clicking Here.
 All persons 16 years of age and older must have a valid California sport fishing license for fishing in Yosemite National Park.
 For information about licenses and fishing, inquire at the park's visitor centers.
+The Yosemite Village Sport Shop in Yosemite Valley sells all the equipment and gear you'll need for your Yosemite fishing adventure, including licenses.

 Special catch and release regulations apply for native rainbow trout caught in the Merced River from Happy Isles downstream to the Foresta Bridge.
 You may use only artificial lures or flies with barbless hooks.
 Bait fishing is prohibited.